 BLOOMBERG Pursuits is Bloomberg's hub for lifestyle and luxury news and reviews.
 It's your guide to the best food, fashion, travel, cars, watches, real estate, gadgets, wine, and cocktails.
 From high-end supercars to dream homes and exclusive vacation resorts, BLOOMBERG Pursuits covers the finest things in life.

 Reporter: Michael Barr

 Michael Barr follows the money in the world of sports, reporting on trades, salaries, endorsements, contracts and collective bargaining.
 The report takes listeners inside the business end of the sports world, and explains what it means to fans and their pocketbooks.

 Listen to samples:

 Bloomberg Small Business Report

 The BLOOMBERG Small Business Report takes the pulse of small business in America.
 Providing a mix of news and trends that affect small business owners and entrepreneurs, Bloomberg's John Tucker reports daily on the challenges small businesses face in marketing, technology, taxes, credit, managing growth, hiring talent and coping with government regulations.
 John also highlights small businesses that are growing and succeeding as the economy gradually recovers.

-The BLOOMBERG Green Business Report explores the latest developments in green technology.
-The report profiles companies making breakthroughs in renewable energy, conservaion, recycling, zero emission transportation and waste disposal.
+The BLOOMBERG Green Report explores the latest news and trends related to the environment.
+The report also profiles companies making breakthroughs in renewable energy, conservation, recycling, zero emission transportation and waste disposal.
 Topics range from long-life batteries to light-emitting diodes to sustainable agriculture.

 Reporter: Denise Pellegrini